injectcode/encode-library/README.md

-# URLEncoder
+# This project is mainly meant for obfusicating strings however a person can for hacking purposes.
+Go crazy folks, go crazy!
+## EncodeText
-Changing a string into different encodings and back.
+Changing a string into different encodings.
-Currently, I plan on having a encoder and decoder from ASCII to URL and vice versa.

-# Look-a-like
-Also, I want add a look-a-like plan to this.
-For instance, changing a Y into a Yen, in order to try to trick a system.
-Sometimes, it uses the best fit for a character.
-This is to make that a reality.
+Changes characters from their regular ASCII encoding to unicode.
+This has a ton of ways to obfusicate it!

+## EncodeURL
+Changes a the contents of the text into a URL encoding, with different settings of course.
+Good for attempting to bypass filters for URL's.

+## EncodeAddress
+Changes the DNS or ip address given to the decimal format.
+This format could be good for bypassing somesort of filter!